ArtSabintsev/GitFame/README.md

 A Swift CLI that logs your GitHub Stars and Forks.

 ## Warning
-Ths tool pings GitHub's API without authenticaiton, so the end-user will be rate-limited at 60 requests/hour.
+This tool pings GitHub's API without authentication, so the end-user will be rate-limited at 60 requests/hour.

 ## Commands
 In the root directory, run `make` to install `gitfame` to `/usr/local/bin`.
 ```
-$gitfame <<GitHub Username>>
+$gitfame <GitHub Username>
 ```

 ## Example